Ezhumalai

-Ezhumalai is a 2002 Indian Tamil-language action drama film directed by Arjun, who also plays the title character.
+Ezhumalai (Note: Also the title character.) is a 2002 Indian Tamil-language action drama film directed by Arjun, who also plays the title character.
 It also features an ensemble cast of Simran, Gajala, Mumtaj, Vijayakumar and Ashish Vidyarthi.
 It is the Tamil remake of the Telugu film Narasimha Naidu (2001) which also starred Simran and has music by Mani Sharma.

 Ezhumalai was released on 21 June 2002 and became a commercial success.
 It was dubbed into Telugu as Simha Baludu.
+K. S. Selvaraj won the Cinema Express Award for Best Cameraman.

 Plot

 A feud between two neighbouring villages ensues, where Venkatachalam and Kalingarayan are rivals.
 Since Venkatachalam is a peace-loving person, their village is suppressed under the toe of malice Kalingarayan.
 He squats the fields of their Lakshmi Narasimha temple.
 Looking ahead, Venkatachalam plans to build an army for which he orders to sacrifice a male child from a family, and accords his younger son Ezhumalai.

 Years later, Anjali, the pampered daughter of a savage factionist Nagalingam, grows at her maternal uncle’s house.
 She is later inspired by Ezhumalai, who manages a dance school.
 Anjali joins as his student and develops feelings for him despite knowing that he is a widower with a son.
 However, Nagalingam fixes Anjali’s alliance with his nephew, who is the son of Kalingarayan.
 Anjali later declares her love for Ezhumalai.
 Knowing this, the bridegroom moves to take hold of Anjali.
 Ezhumalai and Anjali boards the same train when the bridegroom's henchmen chase after them.
 At that point, a furious Ezhumalai reveals himself, where the henchmen escape out of fear.
 Later, Ezhumalai learns about Anjali's identity and reveals his past.

-Past: After forming an army, Ezhumalai grows up as a gallant, who warns Kalingarayan to be on terms.
+After forming an army, Ezhumalai grows up as a gallant, who warns Kalingarayan to be on terms.
 On the eve of the celebrations, Kalingarayan onrushes where Ezhumalai slays him.
 Being cognizant of it, Nagalingam pledges to destroy Ezhumalai and his family.
 Venkatachalam decides to search a bride for Ezhumalai.
 He selects Lakshmi, who is a generous woman and sensitive to violence.
 Nevertheless, Venkatachalam conducts their marriage by concealing his son’s occupation, but Lakshmi realises the fact and bends to his goodness.
 Later, Ezhumalai's three siblings arrive from abroad along with their families who are conceited and negligent.
 However, Ezhumalai endears and adulation them a lot, but they always snide at him.